 Subways A, B, C, D, or 1 to 59th Street Columbus Circle.

 Please choose either Enrollment Only (if you are planning to bring your own violin) or Enroll with Loaner Violin (if you wish to have a violin provided.)
-If your checkout e-mail address is not your preferred e-mail, please include an additional e-mail address in the "notes" portion of your payment.
+If your checkout email address is not your preferred contact, please include an additional email address in the "notes" portion of your payment.

-The Reservation/Partial Tuition Fee for Group Violin Lessons is $135, $195 if reserving a loaner violin.
+To secure your place in class, the Reservation/Partial Tuition Fee is $135, $195 if reserving a loaner violin.

 To view class descriptions and to enroll, please scroll to see all class offerings.

 Cancellation Policy: There is a $35 cancellation fee.
 Your reservation fee is partially refundable only with one week advance notice.
 If canceling your enrollment 7 days prior to the first class, your Enrollment fee, or portion of, may be forfeit if the vacancy cannot be filled.
 Thank you for your understanding.